tiny8877/okta.github.io/_source/_docs/api/resources/policy.md

 <a href="#NetworkConditionObject">Network Condition</a>

-## Idp Discovery Policy
+## IdP Discovery Policy
-{: #IdpDiscoveryPolicy }
+{: #IdPDiscoveryPolicy }

-The Idp Discovery Policy determines where to route users when they are attempting to log in to your org.
+The IdP Discovery Policy determines where to route users when they are attempting to log in to your org.
 Users can be routed to a variety of identity providers (`SAML2`, `IWA`, `AgentlessDSSO`, `X509`, `FACEBOOK`, `GOOGLE`, `LINKEDIN`, `MICROSOFT`, `OIDC`) based on multiple conditions listed below.

-> **NOTE:** All Okta orgs with `IDP_DISCOVERY` enabled contain one and only one Idp Discovery Policy with an immutable default rule routing to your org's login page.
+> Note: All Okta orgs with `IDP_DISCOVERY` enabled contain one and only one IdP Discovery Policy with an immutable default rule routing to your org's login page.

 ### Policy Conditions
-The following conditions may be applied to Idp Discovery Policy
+The following conditions may be applied to IdP Discovery Policy

 <a href="#NetworkConditionObject">Network Condition</a>